lambdaclass/concrete/docs/CLAIM_TAXONOMY.md

 ---

-## 1. The Five Claim Classes
+## 1. The Five Current Composite Classes

-Every statement the compiler makes about a program falls into exactly one of these classes:
+Current reports assign each statement one of these composite labels.
+This is a description of the shipped schema, not the target ontology: method, status, scope, disposition, and trust dependencies may not be collapsed when R-0440 lands.

 ### Class 1: Enforced

 **Definition:** A property mechanically checked by the compiler (Check, CoreCheck, SSAVerify) that the program cannot violate and still compile.

 **What qualifies:**
-- Ownership and linearity (use-after-move, no-leak, no-linear-reassignment)
+- Ownership and linearity (use-after-move, no-leak, no-live-linear-overwrite)
 - Borrow safety (no-conflict, no-escape, frozen-variable access)
 - Capability containment (caller ⊇ callee capabilities)
 - Control-flow agreement (branch consumption, loop-depth restriction, break/continue checks)